Whatis dam, A detailed Information, article

 Floods and silt build-up behind dams can affect downstream ecosystems and reduce reservoir capacity by displacing or destroying wildlife habitat.

-changes in the volumes and temperatures of the water downstream that could impact aquatic life and riparian habitats.
+changes in the volumes and temperatures of the water downstream that impact aquatic life and riparian habitats.

-A dam is a Structure which is placed over the river or a stream to regulate and mange water for the later use, like irrigation purposes, drinking, and generation of hydroelectricity and flood controls.
+A dam is a Structure which is placed over the river or a stream to regulate and mange water for the later use, like irrigation purposes, drinking, and generation of hydroelectricity and flood control.

 Gravity dams, arch dams, buttress dams, and embankment dams, Coffer dams, Rock-fill dams, Steel dams, Tailling dams, are a few of the several types of dams.
 Each variety has unique design and production characteristics.